Multi-hop Upstream Anticipatory Traffic Signal Control with Deep Reinforcement Learning: LITERATURE REVIEW

-In terms of capturing the potential of upstream traffic, existing works only consider the immediate upstream links without extending its scope to further upstream conditions.
-Different from N-MP and multi-hop downstream pressure, our work highlights the mathematical formalization of \textit{multi-hop upstream pressure} grounded on the Markov chain theory, and incorporates the multi-hop upstream pressure into the deep reinforcement learning agent design for urban traffic signal control.
-To be specific, the novel metric informs the observation space and reward function to enable preemptive signal timing optimization.
+Capturing the potential of \textit{upstream} traffic is crucial for preemptively clearing queues.
+To the best of our knowledge, existing pressure-based works only consider immediate upstream links, without extending the pressure's scope to further upstream conditions.
+To address the limitation of upstream scope, this work introduces a novel concept of \textit{multi-hop upstream pressure}, grounded in Markov chain theory.
+The proposed metric is integrated into the observation space and reward function of deep reinforcement learning agents, enabling preemptive signal timing optimization and effective coordination across intersections.

-The primary objective of this work is to generalize the existing traffic pressure definition to consider the multi-hop upstream traffic.
-Informed by the multi-hop pressure, a traffic signal controller is expected to coordinate traffic signals at different intersections.

-\section{Problem statement}
+\section{PROBLEM STATEMENT}